+The BART Extension to downtown San Jose would displace up to 715 parking spaces adjacent to the San Jose Diridon Station and the SAP Center during construction.
 As described in Section 3.2, project construction would temporarily displace parking in certain areas at and adjacent to the San Jose Diridon Station (all alternatives) and the Downtown Gilroy Station (Alternatives 1, 2, and 4).
 Displacements at the San Jose Diridon Station would include parking used for special events at the SAP Center.
-Project features will minimize temporary effects on parking through identification of employee parking locations (TR-IAMF#2), off-street parking for construction-related vehicles (TR-IAMF#3), and replacement on a 1:1 basis for temporary displacement of special event parking at the SAP Center (TR-IAMF#8).
-Environmental effects of Alternative 4 without the DDV would be increased due to the DDV relative to SAP Center event parking because the DDV would displace more parking spaces in the SAP parking lot.
-Accordingly, the project's contribution to cumulative impacts related to SAP Center event parking would be slightly greater with the DDV compared to Alternative 4 without the DDV.
+Project features would minimize temporary effects on parking through identification of employee parking locations (TR-IAMF#2), off-street parking for construction-related vehicles (TR-IAMF#3), and replacement on a 1:1 basis for temporary displacement of special event parking at the SAP Center (TR-IAMF#8).